-Again, I do not know all of facts and there could certainly be other facts present in this cerebral palsy case that would make one lawyer handling the claims of all three doctors an understandable strategy.
+Again, I do not know all the relevant facts and there could be other facts present in this cerebral palsy case that would make one lawyer handling the claims of all three doctors an understandable strategy.
 This is obviously Monday morning quarterbacking after a bad medical malpractice verdict – which is incredibly easy to do.
 The attorney who represented the doctors is considered one of the best medical malpractice lawyers in Maryland.

 But even if there are facts I don’t know that would change my analysis in this case, the principle I am talking about still holds true: defendants are almost invariably better off having their own lawyer to at least give them the easy option of jumping ship on the “we are all in this together” boat.

 So the malpractice carrier arguably has a selfish motive of pushing the best option to get a defense verdict as opposed to pursing the best option for each individual doctor.
 If this were true – and, again, I have no idea – does that mean that the insurance company consciously tried to do what was not in the doctors’ interest?
 Not necessarily.
 But where reasonable minds can differ, we all have a tendency to think that the “best decision” for someone else coincides with what is best for us.

 It is noteworthy that the Frederick County jury only awarded $300,000 for pain and suffering.
 It is hard to imagine that $300,000 for pain and suffering is reasonable when the jury awarded over $3.5 million in past and future medical bills.
 But my guess is that Paul Bekman – another good malpractice lawyer – specifically asked for a lower pain and suffering award because he wanted the jury to focus on the hard numbers that are not subject to Maryland’s cap on damages in medical malpractice cases.